THERE WERE PLENTY OF REASONS WHY BOB GAILLARD DIDN’T WANT TO TALK

 I guess I could understand a few reasons why visiting Lewis & Clark (Ore.)
 College basketball coach Bob Gaillard wasn’t in all that much of a mood to chat.

-He had a basketball team to coach at the University of Redlands’ Lee Fulmer Memorial Tournament.
+He had a basketball team to coach at the University of Redlands’ annual Lee Fulmer Memorial Tournament.
+For openers, it had been so long since he’d coached at the University of San Francisco.

 There wasn’t much he could add to a sad, dramatic and unfavorable tale about a scandal that was so richly embarrassing.
 At times like those, you hate being a media member.
 You have to ask, though.